texadactyl/diyca/README.md

 * log - Holds all of the log files which cutoff at midnight; aged to keep a maximum of 10 files
 * signer - uploaded CSRs (temporarily) and downloaded CRTs (accumulating, for the moment)

 The starting point with this project is the docs/preparation_notes.txt file.
-Just follow the instructions of this note.
+Follow the instructions therein precisely with possible exceptions related to Raspbian set up changes or bugs that you found (please open an issue).

 Package Dependencies
 --------------------